rogerkeays/racket-fluent/README.md

           (id3 ~> hash-ref 'track "0")
           (id3 ~> hash-ref 'artist "unknown")
           (id3 ~> hash-ref 'title "unknown")) ~> string-join ".")

+And of course, with *fluent* you can use your own syntax.

 ## Installation

 This library is available from the Racket package collection and can be installed with raco: